wevre/natural-compare/readme.md

 Note the comparator uses `Long/parseLong` (or `js/parseInt` for cljs) and as such will choke on integer strings that overflow.
-Handling that, if needed, is left as an exercise for the reader. :-)
+Handling that, if needed, is left as an exercise for the reader. :-) While you're at it, another thing you might consider is what to do when you encounter strings like "MON", "TUE", etc. or "JAN", "FEB", etc.—if, you know, you need that sort of capability.

 # Where it came from